kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

   To register a Service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service) again.

-- If you still receive an error, verify that the target URL is correct.
+- If you still receive an error, check the target URL of the API that you have registered and verify that it is correct.
   To do that, fetch the Service definition from Application Registry:

   <div tabs name="verification">